jasperanders/Bachelorthesis/Thesis/md/thesis.md

 The process of correcting exams is another an area where possible inequalities can be found.
 Especially the correction of exams by hand is immensely time-consuming, this may result in fatigue and thus sometimes in answer checking mistakes.
 Besides accidental mistakes, @James1927 has found negative bias towards students with bad handwriting.
 He found students with bad handwriting get categorically worse grades than students with better handwriting.

-By using e-exams, these inequalities can be eliminated.
+By using e-exams, these inequalities can be evened out @Halbherr2014.
 First, some question types, such as multiple-choice questions can be checked automatically, leading to an immediate improvement over correcting these questions by hand.
 This leads to a lower correction load and thus to fewer correction mistakes.
 Second, as exam answers are available in digital text, reading and checking answers is easier.
 Answers must not be deciphered; correction of exams can be done faster.
 Meanwhile, e-exams can also eliminate biases against certain students connected to their handwriting.

 For the requirement _2.3._, we thus find two main design principles.
 First, the software should be device agnostic.
 Second, the system must leverage automation possibilities.